-There is a lot of potential for trade with Cuba, but this is going to be a slow process as it has been isolated from trade with the U.S. for decades.
-The door is now open, but there are still many restrictions on both trade and travel.
+There is a lot of potential for trade with Cuba, but this is going to be a slow process as it has been isolated from trade with the US for decades.
+There are still many restrictions on both trade and travel.
 Again, all updates are on the trade.gov website.

-Trade with Ching has become a political issue in this election year.
+Trade with China has become a political issue in this election year.
 Do you have any insights on this matter?

 It is true that our trade with China needs to be more balanced - our imports greatly exceed our exports.
-We need to recognize that China represents a huge market for U.S. products.
-U.S. automakers and aircraft manufacturers have realized this for some time.
+We need to recognize that China represents a huge market for US products.
+US automakers have realized this for some time.
 If we put sanctions or special duties on imports from China it could jeopardize opportunities to expand our exports to that country.
 The Chinese will instead buy from other countries, so we would be "shooting ourselves in the foot."

-It's our understanding that you and your firm have been recognized as one of the leaders in the industry by C2 based out of London recently ... in the category of "Best Regulatory Law Firm".
+It's our understanding that you and your firm have been recognized as one of the leaders in the industry by C2 based out of London ...in the category of 'Best Regulatory Law Firm'.